 When working from home, you lose the opportunity to meet at the coffee machine and just chit chat about the weather or the type of coffee you drink.
 Scheduling a virtual drink with anyone can be scary as it immediately feels more like a formal meeting.
 For me, it was great that there were daily online activities, in which everyone could participate.
 Whether by having Pictionary sessions, discussing our favourite books, finding out how to bake pancakes or practice yoga.
 I also enjoyed the virtual drinks on Friday where we played online games together!

 There’s one additional point that was important during my onboarding in the company: my motivation.
 Since I didn’t have someone next to me to approach and get instant feedback, I had to dedicate myself to research, go through documentation, tools, processes.
 At the same time, I had to take the responsibility in keeping my colleagues informed if I needed something, if I had finished what I was supposed to do or ask for more materials or tasks to work on.
 I had to speak up, make a lot of questions and be proactive.
 If you don’t speak your mind, you make it more difficult for your colleagues to help you.
 After all, they're not seeing you as well.

 I can confidently say that I feel well integrated at Nmbrs.
 I recognize that starting at a new company, besides bringing uncertainty, is even harder remotely and it takes a bigger effort from everyone.

 But hey, your colleagues are also working remotely, so we are all in this together!

 Do you want to experience for yourself this way of onboarding?
-We're hiring an HR Intern to join Daniela in the Employee Experience Squad.
+We're hiring an HR Business Partner to join Daniela in the Employee Experience Squad.